CtrlK

 Specificity

 Lists some actions ('add specs, conventions, constraints, or learnings') and names the domain ('project guidelines'), but the terms are somewhat abstract—what exactly are 'specs' or 'learnings' in this context?
-The modes 'interactively or automatically' add some detail but remain vague about concrete operations.
+It also mentions 'interactively or automatically' which adds some detail but remains vague about concrete operations.

 2 / 3